gramineproject/graphene/CONTRIBUTING.rst

 Or you can see the archives at this google group: https://groups.google.com/forum/#!forum/graphene-support

-Please verify whether your change doesn't introduce any insecure-by-default functionality.
-Doing risky things by the users should always require manually enabling a properly marked option (e.g. prefixed with ``insecure__``).
+Please verify that your change doesn't introduce any insecure-by-default functionality.
+If an option allows users to introduce a security risk, the option should have a name prefixed with ``insecure__`` and be disabled by default.

 Simple bugfixes need not have advance discussion, but we welcome queries from newcomers.